Parable of the Talents: Parable of the Talents

-The "Parable of the Talents", in tells of a master who was leaving his house to travel, and, before leaving, entrusted his property to his slaves.
-According to the abilities of each man, one slave received five talents, the second had received two, and the third received only one.
-The property entrusted to the three slaves was worth eight talents, where a talent was a significant amount of money.
-Upon returning home, after a long absence, the master asks his three slaves for an account of the talents he entrusted to them.
-The first and the second slaves explain that they each put their talents to work, and have doubled the value of the property with which they were entrusted; each slave was rewarded:
+The "Parable of the Talents", in tells of a master who was leaving his house to travel, and, before leaving, entrusted his property to his servants.
+According to the abilities of each man, one servant received five talents, the second had received two, and the third received only one.
+The property entrusted to the three servants was worth eight talents, where a talent was a significant amount of money.
+Upon returning home, after a long absence, the master asks his three servants for an account of the talents he entrusted to them.
+The first and the second servant explain that they each put their talents to work, and have doubled the value of the property with which they were entrusted; each servant was rewarded:

-His master said to him, ‘Well done, good and trustworthy slave; you have been trustworthy in a few things, I will put you in charge of many things; enter into the joy of your master.’
+His master said to him, ‘Well done, good and trustworthy servant; you have been trustworthy in a few things, I will put you in charge of many things; enter into the joy of your master.’